 German muffins are really just regular muffins, but less sweet than a traditional American muffin and slightly denser.

-I like to say that they resemble almost a tea biscuit texture and flavor.
+I like to say that they resemble almost a tea biscuit in texture and flavor.

 They can be enjoyed as a sweet dessert or afternoon snack or paired with a savory dish.